ShuraF/evonn/README.md

 ## Requirements

-Make sure the following are installed on your system:
+Ensure the following are installed on your system:

 * [CMake](https://cmake.org/) (version ≥ 3.10)
 * `gfortran` (GNU Fortran compiler)